BHC Planning Committee

 Dr. James “JW” Kelley serves as the associate vice president for student services at the North Carolina Community College System office.
 He previously served as vice president for student services at Randolph Community College.
 He began his community college career at Fayetteville Technical Community College as a student services counselor and subsequently progress through the positions of director of admissions and division chair for humanities/social sciences.
 His academic experiences include serving as a full-time instructor at Carolina Bible College and an adjunct instructor at Fayetteville Technical Community College, Webster University, and Dallas Christian College.
 Further, JW served as a professional counselor in Fayetteville, NC, Cincinnati, OH, and Knoxville, TN, working primarily with adolescents and their families.
 JW is a veteran of the US Army serving during Desert Storm and stationed at Ft.
 Bragg.
 JW holds a Doctor of Education from Nova Southeastern University, a Master of Arts in Counseling from Cincinnati Christian University, and Bachelor of Arts in Bible from Johnson University.
 He is married with three sons and they enjoy hiking, running, and Marvel and DC entertainment.
 His favorite authors are JRR Tolkien, CS Lewis, Terry Brooks, and Michael Crichton.

 Lydia Mayer serves as the Executive Assistant to the VP of Student Affairs at the UNC System.
-Lydia has been with the UNC System since October of 2017.
-This will be her third year assisting with the Behavioral Health Convening and she is looking forward to bringing her organizational and fine detail skills to the table for this event.
+She has been with the UNC System since October of 2017.
+This will be her fifth year assisting with the Behavioral Health Convening and she is looking forward to bringing her organizational and fine detail skills to the table for this event.
+Lydia became a certified Mental Health First Aid instructor in August of 2020 and is looking forward to learning more about mental health and how we can care for our students, faculty, and staff during this year’s convening.
 Lydia enjoys working on a team and she always brings joy and enthusiasm to any task at hand.
-In her free time she enjoys teaching Pound, practicing yoga, and spending time with friends, family, and her dog.
+In her free time she enjoys, practicing yoga, spending time with friends, family, her niece, and her dog.